Fabian-Kleine/weather-app/README.md

 A Simple Weather App I made with a colleague to get more familiar with vue3.

-The frontend was mostly done by me and the API functionalities were mostly written by him.
+The frontend was mostly done by me and the API functionalities were mostly written by my colleague.

 ## Setup